 Emtricitabine (Emtriva, FTC)

-Emtricitabine was neither mutagenic nor clastogenic in a series of in vitro and animal in vivo screening tests.
-In long-term carcinogenicity studies of oral emtricitabine, no drug-related increases in tumor incidence were found in mice (at doses up to 26 times the human systemic exposure) or in rats (at doses up to 31 times the human systemic exposure) at the therapeutic dose.1
+Emtricitabine (FTC) was neither mutagenic nor clastogenic in a series of in vitro and animal in vivo screening tests.
+In long-term carcinogenicity studies of oral FTC, no drug-related increases in tumor incidence were found at doses up to 26 times (in mice) or 31 times (in rats) the exposures seen in humans who received the therapeutic dose.1

-No effect of emtricitabine on reproduction or fertility was observed with doses that produced systemic drug exposures (as measured by area under the curve [AUC]) that were approximately 60-fold higher in female and male mice and 140-fold higher in male rats than human exposure at the recommended therapeutic dose.1
+FTC had no observable effect on reproduction or fertility at doses that produced systemic drug exposures (as measured by area under the curve [AUC]) that were approximately 60-fold higher in female and male mice and 140-fold higher in male rats than human exposure at the recommended therapeutic dose.1

 Teratogenicity/Adverse Pregnancy Outcomes

 Placental and Breast Milk Passage

-Emtricitabine has been shown to cross the placenta in mice and rabbits; the average fetal/maternal drug concentration was 0.4 in mice and 0.5 in rabbits.2
+FTC has been shown to cross the placenta in mice and rabbits; the average fetal/maternal drug concentration ratio was 0.4 in mice and 0.5 in rabbits.2

 Human Studies in Pregnancy

-In the IMPAACT P1026s study, emtricitabine exposure was modestly lower during the third trimester (geometric mean 8.0 mcg*h/mL; 90% CI, 7.1–8.9) than during the postpartum period (9.7 mcg*h/mL; 90% CI, 8.6–10.9).
+In the IMPAACT P1026s study, FTC exposure was modestly lower during the third trimester (geometric mean 8.0 mcg·h/mL; 90% confidence interval [CI], 7.1–8.9 mcg·h/mL) than during the postpartum period (9.7 mcg·h/mL; 90% CI, 8.6–10.9 mcg·h/mL).
 Fifty-eight percent of pregnant women (15 of 26 women) met the AUC target (≤30% reduction from typical exposure for nonpregnant historical controls) compared to 95% of postpartum women (21 of 22 women).
-Trough FTC levels were also lower during pregnancy (C24 geometric mean concentration [GMT] 58 ng/mL; 90% CI, 37–63) than during the postpartum period (C24 GMT 85 ng/mL; 90% CI, 70–100).3 Similar differences in pharmacokinetic parameters of emtricitabine were found among women during pregnancy or after delivery in the PACTG 394 study4 and in a European study.5,6 The increase in emtricitabine clearance during pregnancy correlated with the normal pregnancy-related increase in glomerular filtration rate.6 These changes are not believed to be large enough to warrant dose adjustment during pregnancy.
+Trough FTC levels were also lower during pregnancy (C24h geometric mean concentration [GMC] 58 ng/mL; 90% CI, 37–63 ng/mL) than during the postpartum period (C24h GMT 85 ng/mL; 90% CI, 70–100 ng/mL).3 Similar differences in pharmacokinetic parameters of FTC were found among women during pregnancy or after delivery in the PACTG 394 study4 and in a European study.5,6 The increase in FTC clearance during pregnancy correlated with the normal pregnancy-related increase in glomerular filtration rate.6 These changes are not believed to be large enough to warrant a dose adjustment during pregnancy.